BenoXYZ/sora-docs/src/sora-card.md

       content: "width=device-width, initial-scale=1.0"
   - - meta
     - name: description
-      content: "Discover the SORA Card - a versatile payment card designed to provide users with seamless access to their digital assets.
+      content: "Discover SORA Card - a versatile payment card designed to provide users with seamless access to their digital assets.
 Learn about the features, benefits, and integration of the SORA Card within the SORA ecosystem, enabling secure and convenient transactions both online and offline."
   - - meta
     - name: keywords
       content: "SORA Card, payment card, digital assets, secure transactions, convenient transactions"